 Pregnancy is itself a symbol of deep hospitality.
 It is the giving of one’s body to the life of another.
 It is a sharing of all that we have, our cell structure, our bloodstream, our food, our oxygen.
 It is saying ‘welcome’ with every breath and every heartbeat.
 And for many mothers that welcome is given irrespective of the demands made on one’s own comfort, health, or ease of life.
 For the demands of this hospitality are greater than almost any of our own.
 And the growing foetus is made to know that here is love, here are warm lodgings, here is a place of safety.
 In hiding and in quiet the miraculous growth can take place.

 This is part of a series on Christian bioethics that accompanies my sermons at Wellington South Baptist Church.
 Anyone is welcome to join the conversation.
 If you want to catch up, you can read the introductory post, Being Human, and see the series list here.

 If you are facing an unplanned pregnancy yourself, I have written this accompanying post that you may wish to read.

 If this is your first time visiting, do feel free to check out the Welcome page for a little tour of what the blog is all about, and shortcuts to some key posts and series.
 And welcome!

 There are plenty of ways to join the Sacraparental conversation and keep in the loop.
-You can get emails whenever there’s a new post here by signing up at the top of the right-hand sidebar, and/or also follow us on Facebook (for extra links and resources, daily), Pinterest (for link-plantations) and Twitter (for occasional ranting and raving).
+You can follow me on Facebook (for extra links and resources, daily), Pinterest (for link-plantations) and Twitter (for occasional ranting and raving).